justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 Enabling the option *Use excerpt as message* will prevent grouping of links.
 If you don't write an excerpt the site title will be used as message.
-You can also enable the option *Use links API instead of feed API*.
+You can also enable the option *Use links API instead of feed API* (tab *Admin*).
 There is one known limitation, see the previous question.

 = U38 I see HTML / shortcodes on Facebook =

-Try enabling one of these options on the plugin settings tab *Admin*:
+Try disabling one of these options on the plugin settings tab *Admin*:

 * *Do not execute shortcodes for texts*
 * *Do not execute filters for texts*